January 6, 2020

 It is important to note that the business mileage standard rate is not an exact rate, your employer or you as an employee should stick to.
 It functions as a reference point when establishing a reimbursement rate.
 If you reimburse or are reimbursed for your business miles more than this announced rate, you’re going to face higher taxation.

-Establishing your reimbursement plan should take different parameters into consideration.
+Establishing your reimbursement plan should consider different parameters.
 Such as the average mileage your drivers take, car repair, and maintenance costs, depreciation levels, number, and cost of the company vehicles, etc. Still, the business mileage standard rate is a great anchor to get back to when creating a reimbursement plan.

-To claim business mileage deduction you need to keep track of your driving data.
+To claim a business mileage deduction you need to keep track of your driving data.
 With the MileageWise app, you can easily track your trips and refuelings on the go.
-With the AdWise feature, we have developed a technology that makes an IRS-proof mileage log recommendation for you, doing it by taking into account all the legal regulations about mileage logging and tax return policies.
+With the AI Wizard feature, we have developed a technology that makes an IRS-proof mileage log recommendation for you, doing it by taking into account all the legal regulations about mileage logging and tax return policies.

 Using this technology we can make you a recommended, personalized mileage log, which will correspond to the exact mileage you have driven according to your odometer, even retrospectively.

-In the process the Built-In IRS Auditor examines 70 logical conflicts with a smart algorithm, so your mileage log will be IRS-proof without a doubt, meeting every expectation.
+In the process the Built-In IRS Auditor checks and corrects 70 logical conflicts with a smart algorithm, so your mileage log will be IRS-proof without a doubt, meeting every expectation.